R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/05-data-validation.md

 └──────────────┴───────────────────┴──────────────────┘
 ```

-This matrix is evaluated on **every single transition.** It's not middleware that can be bypassed — it's in the core transition function.
+This matrix is evaluated on **every single transition.** It's not middleware that can be bypassed, it's in the core transition function.
 If the check fails, the API returns a clear error explaining why the transition was denied.

 ### Approval workflow for exceptions

-Sometimes a legitimate need exists to do something the rules don't allow — like correcting an OP number after it's been assigned.
+Sometimes a legitimate need exists to do something the rules don't allow like correcting an OP number after it's been assigned.
 Instead of giving users blanket edit access (which is how errors happened in Excel), DEVIA uses an **approval request system:**

 1. User requests the change through the Notifications module
 2. The request goes to an administrator's approval queue
 3. Admin approves or rejects, with a record of who decided and when
 4. If approved, the system makes the change with an audit entry

-This keeps the data clean while acknowledging that rules need exceptions — handled through process, not workarounds.
+This keeps the data clean while acknowledging that rules need exceptions, handled through process, not workarounds.

 ## Impact